hongliangduan/Heck-Prediction-With-Transferlearning/README.md

 # Transformer-Atom-Mapping
-Code for 'Transformer:Linking the Atom Mapping and Neural Machine Tranlstion' paper All requirements for http://github.com/tensorflow/tensor2tensor
+Code for 'Transformer:Linking the Atom Mapping and Neural Machine Translation' paper All requirements for http://github.com/tensorflow/tensor2tensor
 ## python 2.7
 ## Tensorflow 1.11